School Consultation SSD-CAP2

 Time of Rotation: Second year of training

-Please contact Dr. Marrus and Dr. Reiersen at least two weeks before the beginning of this rotation.
+Please contact both Dr. Marrus and Dr. Reiersen at least two weeks before the beginning of this rotation.

 The goal is to provide the CAP resident with an understanding of the factors impacting a consultation in a school setting or related to optimizing child function in a school environment.
 Adequate consultation in a school setting hinges on understanding the uniqueness of the school environment.